ryangerardwilson/vimtutor-advanced/text.md

 3. Close current: <space>bd.
 Gone from top, buffer freed.
 If it nags about changes, :bd! or save first with :w.
 Undo with u if you fat-fingered it.

+4. Hit <leader>e to toggle the file explorer sidebar—bam, there's your directory tree, nested and pretty.
+Navigate with hjkl (what else?)

+- hit <leader>e once more to close it.

+- enter to open files into buffers, or d to delete if something offends you.

+- Want to focus just on the tree? <leader>E does a full-panel view.

+- Filter with / for search, and if you're digging deep, ? pulls up help.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~